 Japan is the Hub for trans-Pacific and intra-Asia submarine networks, most of the trans-pacific submarine cable systems landing in Japan.
 There are more submarine cable landing stations in Japan than any other Asian countries, including Ajigaura, Chikura, Emi, Kita Ibaraki, Maruyama, Okinawa, Shin-Maruyama, Toyohashi and Wada cable landing stations.

 There are now four active cable landing stations in Korea, namely the Busan Cable Landing Station, the Keoje Cable Landing Station, the C2C Busan Cable Landing Station and the Taean Cable Landing Station, connecting APCN, APCN-2, APG, C2C, China-US CN, EAC, FNAL/RNAL, FLAG FEA, NCP, RJCN, R-J-K and TPE submarine cable systems.

-According to the Guidelines on Deployment of Submarine Cables into Singpaore issued by the Info-communications Development Authority of Singapore (IDA) in August 2010, all new submarine cable systems can only be deployed to three designated landing sites in Singapore, namely the Changi North landing site, the Tanah Merah landing site, and the Tuas landing site, and each landing site is available on a first-come-first-served basis.
+According to the 2016 edition of the Guidelines on Deployment of Submarine Cables into Singpaore issued by IMDA, as of September 2016, Singapore is connected to 17 active submarine cable systems, with a potential bandwidth capacity of more than 410 Tbps.
+These 17 submarine cable systems are landed in three designated landing sites in Singapore, namely the Changi North landing site, the Tanah Merah landing site, and the Tuas landing site.
+All new submarine cable systems can only be deployed to designated landing sites and each landing site is available on a first-come-first-served basis.